esi/esi-docs/docs/services/sso/index.md

 ---
-title: Single-Sign-On
+title: Single Sign-On
 ---
-# Single-Sign-On (SSO)
+# Single Sign-On (SSO)

-The EVE single Sign-On (SSO) Service helps facilitate third-party application access for players.
+The EVE Single Sign-On (SSO) Service helps facilitate third-party application access for players.
 By leveraging the OAuth 2.0 protocol, the EVE SSO allows players to sign in to external websites, applications or tools using their EVE Online credentials.
 Furthermore, this provides a seamless and secure way for players to authorize third-party applications to access their EVE Online data through the ESI API, without exposing their account credentials.

 The SSO ensures that third-party applications can obtain limited access to a character's data based on the permissions granted (also known as "scopes").
-For instance, a third-party application may request access to a character's location, skill queue or wallet ballance, but only if the player explicitly grants the application permission to do so.
+For instance, a third-party application may request access to a character's location, skill queue or wallet balance, but only if the player explicitly grants the application permission to do so.
 At the same time, scopes not granted by the player will not be accessible to the third-party application.

 This secure, token-based access control mechanism ensures that players have full control over the data they share with third-party applications, and can revoke access at any time.